erwanM974/hibou_label/README.md

 ## Analyze

 The "analyze" sub-command of HIBOU can analyse multi-traces w.r.t. interactions.
-For any multi-trace and any interaction, it returns a verdict about the conformity of the multi-trace w.r.t. the interaction.
+For any multi-trace and any interaction, it returns a verdict about the conformity of the multi-trace w.r.t. a certain semantics of the interaction.

-This verdict is either "Pass" or "Fail".
+We consider two semantics:
+- "AccMult", the semantics which is that of exactly accepted multi-traces (projections of accepted global traces)
+- "SemMult", the semantics which is that of multi-traces which are obtained from projecting prefixes of accepted global traces

+In hibou_label, we implemented accordingly two modes for the analysis:
+- the "accept" mode, which returns a verdict "Pass" if the multi-trace is in "AccMult" or "Fail" if not
+- the "prefix" mode, which returns "Pass" if the multi-trace is in "AccMult", "WeakPass" if it is in "SemMult" but not in "AccMult", and either "Inconc" or "Fail" if not, as explained in Sec.4.5 of [this paper](https://arxiv.org/abs/2009.01777)

+To select one of those modes ("prefix" is the default), you can write "semantics=accept" or "semantics=prefix" in the "@analyze_option" section of the input .hsf file.

+In the following we will only consider example using the "prefix" mode given that it is the more advanced one.

-We have proven in [this Coq proof](https://erwanm974.github.io/coq_ictss_2020/) that the verdict "Pass" is equivalent to the membership of the multi-trace to the semantics of the interaction.
+We have proven in [this Coq proof](https://erwanm974.github.io/coq_ictss_2020/) that the verdict "Pass" is equivalent to the membership of the multi-trace to the "AccMult" semantics of the interaction.

 ### Analysing multi-traces